 Our school’s vision statement begins by saying: “Our school is a spiritually vibrant learning community”.

-The children are encouraged to celebrate these fruits when they see them in each other.
-Each class has a ‘Fruit of the Spirit’ tree displayed and children understand them and chat freely about them, recognising and celebrating fellow pupils for using their Fruit of the Spirit.
+At Bluecoat, the children are encouraged to celebrate these fruit when they see them in each other.
+In each classroom, a ‘Fruit of the Spirit’ tree is displayed and children understand them and chat freely about them, recognising and celebrating fellow pupils for using their Fruit of the Spirit.

 What do we mean by Collective Worship?